 The Government are taking a proactive approach to support borrowers, to aid people to manage their money well, and to help those in problem debt.
 We reformed the regulation, giving the Financial Conduct Authority considerable regulatory powers, and we are setting up a new single financial guidance body to make it easier for people to get help with money matters.

 After seven wasted years, wages are still lower than they were in 2010.
 Self-employed people are paid less on average than they were a generation ago and 6 million people are earning less than the living wage.
-Does the Minister share my alarm that too many people have to worry about buying school uniform, affording a family holiday, or even just paying their rent or mortgage?
+Does the Minister share my alarm that too many people have to worry about buying school uniforms, affording a family holiday, or even just paying their rent or mortgage?

 The Government recognise that it is very important that we focus on the poorest people in our society.
 That is why we have increased the national living wage by 4.7%, which will mean a pay rise of £600 for those working full time.
 We have also increased the personal allowance, frozen fuel duty and increased childcare support to attend to the concerns that the hon.
 Gentleman has raised.